Manage data models

 Upload a data model from the Data Models management page.
 You can only upload one data model at a time.

-Note: Splunk will validate any file that you try to upload to your Splunk implementation.
-It will not upload a file if it contains anything other than valid JSON data model code.
+Note: Splunk software validates any file that you try to upload.
+It cannot upload files that contain anything other than valid JSON data model code.

 The ID field will populate with the original ID of the data model.
 You can change this ID if you wish.
 Keep in mind that once you save the data model file to your system you will not be able to change this ID (but you can edit the data model title).